John Bellairs

 John Anthony Bellairs (January 17, 1938 – March 8, 1991) was an American author best known for his fantasy novel The Face in the Frost and many Gothic mystery novels for children featuring the characters Lewis Barnavelt, Rose Rita Pottinger, Johnny Dixon, and Anthony Monday.
 Most of his books were illustrated by Edward Gorey.
-Thirteen unfinished and original sequels to Bellairs' books have been written by Brad Strickland.
 At the time of his death, Bellairs' books had sold a quarter-million copies in hard cover and more than a million and a half copies in paperback.

 Biography

 Early life and education

-Bellairs was born in Marshall, Michigan, the son of Virginia (Monk) and Frank Edward Bellairs, a saloonkeeper.
-His hometown inspired the fictional town of New Zebedee, where he set his trilogy about Lewis Barnavelt and Rose Rita Pottinger.
-Shy, overweight, and often bullied as a child, he became a voracious reader and a self-described "bottomless pit of useless information" by the time he graduated from Marshall High School and entered the University of Notre Dame in 1955.
-He competed in the College Bowl and wrote a regular humor column for the student magazine Scholastic.
+Bellairs was born in Marshall, Michigan, the son of Virginia (Monk) and Frank Edward Bellairs, who ran a cigar store and bowling alley in Marshall.
+He was raised a strict Roman Catholic and initially planned to become a priest.
+His hometown inspired the fictional town of New Zebedee, Michigan, where he set his trilogy about Lewis Barnavelt and Rose Rita Pottinger.
+Shy, overweight, and often bullied as a child, he had become a voracious reader and a self-described "bottomless pit of useless information" by the time he graduated from Marshall High School and entered the University of Notre Dame in 1955.

-Bellairs received a Bachelor of Arts degree in English magna cum laude from the University of Notre Dame in 1959 and a Master of Arts degree in English from the University of Chicago in 1960.
+Bellairs graduated with a Bachelor of Arts degree in English magna cum laude from the University of Notre Dame in 1959.
+At Notre Dame, he competed in the College Bowl and wrote a regular humor column for the student magazine Scholastic.
+Bellairs went on to receive a Master of Arts degree in English from the University of Chicago in 1960.
 He received a Woodrow Wilson Fellowship in 1959.